- Course Code: FS023

 Through practical sessions designed to provide you with plenty of experience of standard industry practice, you will study:-

-- How to bake bread, dough, cake, biscuit and pastry
+- How to bake bread, complex dough, cake, biscuit and pastry

 - How to finish creations with chocolate